faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 ```

-The Anonymous UUID will uniquely identify the computer.
+The Anonymous UUID\index{computer!anonymous UUID} will uniquely identify the computer.
 The Sleep/Wake UUID is used to match up sleep and wake events.
 Failed wakeup is a common cause of a system crash (in contrast to the application crashes we have been discussing).
-Further information can be obtained using the `pmset` power management command.
+Further information can be obtained using the `pmset`\index{command!pmset} power management\index{computer!power management} command.

 ### macOS Duration Section